LauYeeYu/GFS-Go/docs/master.md

 ### Namespace Management

-A namespace represents a lookup table mapping full pathname to metadata.
+Different from the vanilla GFS, a namespace has a directory tree structure.
+Each directory and file has a unique name within its parent directory.
+The namespace structure holds the root directory.
+File creation and deletion needs to require a write lock on the parent directory.

 To achieve finer granularity, each directory and file has its own read-write lock.
 When there is a mutation on the metadata of a certain file or a directory, we need to acquire the read locks of all its prefix directories and either the write lock or the read lock of itself.

-Different from the vanilla GFS, file creation and deletion needs to require a write lock on the parent directory.

 To avoid deadlock, we need to acquire in a consistent total order: they are first ordered by level in the namespace tree and lexicographically within